“An Advance Directive is only as strong as the surrogate who enforces it.”

 Here are the elements found in most advance directive forms.
 You

-The first two are the key: What do you want?
+The first two elements are the key: What do you want?
 And who is going to carry out your wishes?
 You are free to state your wishes – there are no content restrictions except in few states.

 Your agent can be anyone you trust, who will, hopefully, be aggressive in carrying out your wishes..